Dublin Airport: Ground transport

 Dublin Airport is located just off the M1 and the M50 10 km north from the city centre and 2 km south of the town of Swords.
-There is no rail link to Dublin city centre, and the public transport options to the city are taxis, buses and private transport.
+There is no rail link to Dublin city centre, and the transport options to the city are taxis, buses and private transport.

 Bus services

 Dublin Airport is served by a large network of bus and coach routes, serving both the wider Dublin area and the rest of Ireland.
 More than 700 buses a day service Dublin Airport.
-In addition, Dublin Bus and Go-Ahead Ireland run local stopping services that serve such residential areas as Santry, Swords, Rathfarnham, Ballinteer, Sutton, Malahide, Beaumont, Harold's Cross, Drumcondra, Balbriggan, Skerries, Rush and Portmarnock, with routes 16, 33A, 41 and 102.
+In addition, Dublin Bus and Go-Ahead Ireland run local stopping services that serve such residential areas as Santry, Swords, Rathfarnham, Ballinteer, Sutton, Malahide, Beaumont, Harold's Cross, Terenure, Drumcondra, Balbriggan, Skerries, Rush and Portmarnock.

 Aircoach offers a number of coach services from the Airport to the Dublin area, serving both the city centre and surrounding areas including Leopardstown, Sandyford, Bray and Dún Laoghaire.

 Dublin Coach links Portlaoise and Red Cow Luas to Dublin Airport.

 Dublin Express runs non-stop coach services to the city centre via the Port Tunnel, offering interchange with the rail network at Tara Street station as well as serving other city centre destinations such as Heuston Station the main railway station connecting to Cork, Waterford, Limerick and Galway etc.

-Bus Éireann has 18 routes from Dublin Airport to places such as Waterford (X4), Drogheda (101/100X) and Dundalk (100X).
-Ulsterbus Goldline offer cross-border bus services, namely X1/X2 to Belfast.
-Translink solely operate services X3/X4 to Derry via either Monaghan and Omagh, or Armagh and Cookstown respectively.
+Bus Éireann has 18 routes from Dublin Airport to places such as Waterford, Drogheda and Dundalk Ulsterbus Goldline offer cross-border bus services to Belfast.
+Translink solely operate services to Derry via either Monaghan and Omagh, or Armagh and Cookstown respectively.

-Aircoach runs longer distance services to Cork City, Belfast, Athlone and Galway, whilst Citylink and Gobus offer services to Galway, Éirebus and JJ Kavanagh operate regular services to Limerick, Kilkenny and Waterford.
+Aircoach runs longer distance services to Cork City and Belfast, whilst Citylink and Gobus offer services to Galway, Éirebus and JJ Kavanagh operate regular services to Carlow, Limerick, Kilkenny and Waterford.
 Wexfordbus connects the airport with Wexford, and John McGinley Coaches also connects the airport with Donegal ending in Annagry.